 Marcel Lévesque, a quick-witted car salesman nearing retirement, lives to sell.
 He has been salesman of the month for the last sixteen years at the dealership where he has spent his career, in a declining industrial town in Lac Saint-Jean, where it's cold enough to scare away the tourists and buying a car sometimes seems completely absurd.
 There's just one thing on his mind: getting his beloved Detroit rides off the lot.
 Marcel Lévesque is a salesman from a bygone era, a man who learned his trade by telling tales - "fibs dressed up with flowers" - and making his customers happy.
 But a tragedy will change everything for this peddler of dreams.
-Written by

 Did You Know?